 We have put together a list of commonly asked questions and answers related to the coronavirus or COVID-19 outbreak prevention.
 If you have specific questions that are not answered below, please click here to contact us directly.

 Can I visit my loved one living at a Village Concepts community?

-Effective March 17th and extended through May 4th, a proclamation from Governor Inslee has been issued to prohibit any person, including friends or family, to enter our facility to visit a resident.
+Effective March 17th, a proclamation from Governor Inslee has been issued to prohibit any person, including friends or family, to enter our facility to visit a resident.
 This prohibition excludes end of life situations.

 Can a resident leave the building?

 Technically yes.
 However, in light of the new proclamation we ask that a resident only leaves for the absolute necessary appointments.
 Any outing just for visiting is a risk to our entire community.
 Please reconsider leaving the community.

 What if I have something for my loved one at the community?

 You can drop it off with a staff member and we will deliver it to the apartment.